 Application of contactors

 Contactors are used in motor starter either Direct-on-line or Star Delta along with thermal overload relays or motor protection circuit breakers.
 Even in our homes, one can find it inside the pump starters.
+Normally in a motor stater circuit, a contactor is used for switching, along with overload relay and short circuit protection devices.

 Switching of capacitor Banks